lvtongda/tdcaptcha/README.md

 # zinaer-captcha

-[zinaer-captcha](https://github.com/lvtongda/zinaer-captcha) is a server-side CAPTCHA service, can be deployed to provide service.
+A server-side CAPTCHA service, can be deployed to provide service.

 ## Directory tree